-As of March 31, 2023 and 2022, respectively, the Company did not recognize deferred tax assets on its unused temporary differences and tax losses, given successive tax losses in recent years, or the fact that at this moment there is no convincing evidence as to when the Company will generate future taxable profit sufficient to offset it in the future.
+As of March 31, 2024 and 2023, respectively, the Company did not recognize deferred tax assets on its unused temporary differences and tax losses, given the recent successive tax losses, or the fact that at this moment there is no convincing evidence as to when the Company will generate future taxable profit sufficient to offset it in the future.

-m.
-Fair value measurement
+I. Fair value measurement